uk-gov-mirror/datasciencecampus.DSCA_Stats4DS/README.md

 * What is Baye's rule and how it is used in Bayesian statistics?
 * How Bayesian and Frequentist schools of thought differ?
 * How to implement a simple Bayesian linear model in python.

+## Rough guide to files

+The self-learning materials (notes) is all in Stats4DS.html.
+The slides for this material are in "Stats4DS_Slides.html (Chapters 1, 2, 3), and Intro_Bayes_Slides.html (Chapter 4)".

+The self-learning material makes reference to different practicals which are independent notebooks in the Practicals folder.
+The order of the practicals is as follows:

+1. Exploratory Data Analysis (Chapter 1)
+2. Generalized Linear Models (Chapter 3)
+3. Intro_Bayes (Chapter 4)

+Each practical has a python notebook and instructions are self-contained.

+There are also short-exercises within the self-learning materials.